facebook/react/docs/_posts/2014-07-28-community-roundup-20.md

 - What's new in React 0.11 and how to improve performance by guaranteeing immutability
 - State handling in React with Morearty.JS
-- React on Rails - How to use React with Ruby on Rails, to build isomorphic apps
+- React on Rails - How to use React with Ruby on Rails to build isomorphic apps
-- Building an isomorphic, real time to do list with moped and node.js
+- Building an isomorphic, real-time to-do list with moped and node.js

 <iframe width="650" height="315" src="//www.youtube.com/embed/CP3lvm5Ppqo" frameborder="0" allowfullscreen></iframe>

 On a related news, the next [React SF Meetup](http://www.meetup.com/ReactJS-San-Francisco/events/195518392/) is going to be from Prezi: [“Immediate Mode on the Web: How We Implemented the Prezi Viewer in JavaScript”](https://medium.com/prezi-engineering/how-and-why-prezi-turned-to-javascript-56e0ca57d135).
-While not in React, their tech is really awesome and share a lot of the design principles and perf optimizations.
+While not in React, their tech is really awesome and shares a lot of React's design principles and perf optimizations.

 ## Using React and KendoUI Together